What is the Concept of “Present Truth” and Why is it Important?

-- What is present truth, and where does the concept come from?
+- What is present truth, and where does the idea come from?

-- What are some examples of it in the Bible?
+- What are some examples of present truth in the Bible?

-- Why is it important to the Adventist Church?
+- Why is this concept so important to the Adventist Church?

 Let’s get started with the essential question of this page.

-What is present truth, and where does the concept come from?
+Where does the concept of present truth come from?

-Present truth is truth that God reveals during a specific time period for a specific purpose.
+Though the phrase itself doesn’t appear in the wording of Scripture, this is a biblical belief that God reveals specific truths during a specific time period for a specific purpose.

 The concept essentially acknowledges that circumstances change, and because of this change, some messages of truth from the Word of God may be more applicable or more useful at a given time.